 Several notions for services are used, ranging from web services to microservices.
 In the IIP-Ecosphere platform, a service is (a thread in) a process implemented in any programming language.
-A service receives data and produces data.
+A service receives data and produces data in continuous stream-based manner.
+Therefore, the platform keeps a service alife and runs it continuously.
 Input and out data types are defined and their correct composition shall be controlled through the configuration model and the subsequent code generation (cf. Section 6).
 Data handling can happen synchronously, i.e., an input item is turned directly into zero or multiple output items, or asynchronously, i.e., the service receives data and produces data at any time later if at all.
 A service indicates its state (R4c), meta-information (R4b), name, identification, version, kind/category as well as the typed input- and output connectors (R4a).
 Moreover, it allows for certain runtime operations such as passivation, migration, runtime switch to an equivalent service, reconfiguration or (re-)activation.
 Services are typically connected to other services of different kind, ranging from source over transformation to sink services.
 A specific service kind is the probe service, with inspects data for monitoring, but passes the data through (typically) without modification.
 Instantiated connections between services are called data paths/relations [35] and shall be defined as part of the applications in the platform configuration.